 Table of Contents

-Ethiopian Business Profile - This page is about many aspects of the East African country.
-Here you will find summarized information about Ethiopia's geography, economy and culture.
+In this page, you will find summarized information on Ethiopia's geography, economy and culture.
 It also presents useful economic and commercial information for foreigners interested in doing business in the country.
-This is a mini-profile; we expect the profile to grow and cover all possible areas of business in Ethiopia in the near future.

 - Official Name: Federal Democratic Republic of Ethiopia

 - Location: in the East of Africa, 8° 0' 0" N / 39° 0' 0" E

 - Other major cities: Adama (Nazret or Nazareth), Hawassa (Awassa), Dire Dawa, Jimma, Bahir Dar, Mekele, Jigjiga

 - Sea Port: Ethiopia is landlocked but uses Djibouti port and Tadjoura port in Djibouti; Berbera Port in Somaliland, Mombas port in Kenya and Port Sudan in Sudan are also used occasionally.

 - Major Airport: Bole International Airport located in Addis Ababa.
 It has two terminals: international and domestic.
 The domestic terminal serves domestic flights as well as Ethiopian Airlines flights to and from neighboring and some East African countries.